Craig Barron: Other visual effects work

 While heading Matte World Digital, Barron co-produced and directed the science-fiction short, The Utilizer, broadcast on Syfy (then called the Sci-Fi Channel) in 1996.
 The film won the best special effects award at the Chicago International Film Festival.
 Barron was a visual effects supervisor at Tippett Studio in 2013, where he developed digital environments for film and commercial productions alongside his former ILM co-worker Phil Tippett.

 Film historian

 Author

 Growing up watching classic films, Barron was inspired by and curious about how special effects were created.
-He sought out and interviewed retired Hollywood studio-era cameramen and matte painters who revealed the formerly secretive world of visual effects techniques that were used in films such as King Kong, The Wizard of Oz, and Citizen Kane.
+Studying movie end credits, he made a roster of VFX directors and crews which he sought out and interviewed.
+These mostly retired camera operators and matte painters revealed the formerly secretive world of visual effects techniques in films such as King Kong, The Wizard of Oz, and Citizen Kane.
 This oral history of movie-making, along with a growing collection of behind-the-scenes photographs, were the basis of Barron's book, The Invisible Art: The Legends of Movie Matte Painting.
 The Invisible Art..., co-wrriten with Mark Cotta Vaz, is the first comprehensive book on the history of matte painting and its transition into the digital age.
 The New York Times called it "Eye-opening…increas[ing] our wonder at this heretofore 'invisible art.'"